haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/configure/setup-cron-jobs.md

 1. Edit `.magento.app.yaml` in the root directory of the Magento code in the Git branch.
 2. Locate the `crons` section in the file and add your custom cron code.

-    For example, you could add a reindexer cron job to run every three hours, 20 minutes after the hour (such as 12:20 am, 3:20 am, and so on):
+    例如， you could add a reindexer cron job to run every three hours, 20 minutes after the hour (such as 12:20 am, 3:20 am, and so on):

         crons:
             magento: